imandra-ai/minisat-ml/docs/tech_report.md

 Msat seems to more often die of out-of-memory issues, which is not very surprising as it was never optimized to tackle such challenging workloads — its purpose is to serve as a CDCL(T) backend, not a pure SAT solver.

+## Notes

+the graphs were generated using [Alexey Ignatiev's mkplot](https://github.com/alexeyignatiev/mkplot) script.